mattma/docs/javascript/koajs.md

 ```

 throw an error or exception at any step.
 It makes error handling much easier.
 Throwing an error can result in stopping execution of the file, if it is not handled somewhere.
 The simplest way to handle an error is to use a try and catch statement.
 This method takes a single argument which can be anything.

+- send()

+This sends a value into the generator treating it as the last value of `yield` and continues the next iteration
+If this is not a generator object, Throw Error Call `this.[[Send]]` with the first argument Return the result

+- close

+This forces the generator to return execution and calls any finally code of the generator which allows final error handling to be triggered if needed.
+If this is not a generator object, Throw Error Call this.[[Close]] with no arguments Return the result

+- iterate

+Every generator is an iterator object, and it has an `iterate` method whose behavior is: Return this

 #### Generator Benefits